rcsoccersim/manual/source/soccerserver.rst

 **TODO** about heterogenous parameters.

+First time when goalie has been introduced in Soccer Simulation 2D was with server version 4.0.0:

+When a client connects the server with '(init TEAMNAME (goalie)', the client becomes a goalies.
+The goalie can use '(catch DIR)' command that enable to capture the ball.

+With server version 4.0.2 another parameter named `goalie_catch_probability' has been introduced.
+This parameter represents the probability that a goalie succeed to catch the ball by a catch command. (default value: 1.0)

+In 2008 a new catch model has been introduced in server version 12.0.0.
+In the old model if the ball would been in the rectangle determined by the position of the goalie and ball, catch direction from the catch command, catchable_area_l and catchabale_area_w, the ball would been successfully caught.
+In the new designed model, the catch probability is set to unreliable catches.
+If ball is not within the goalie's reliable catch area, the catch probability is calculated according to the ball position, so the goalie's catch command might be failed.
+With this server version, the value of the parameter catchable_area_l has been changed from 2.0 to 1.2.
+If you want to test this rule, you need to change the server::catchable_area_l (default value: 1.2) parameter to the value greater than server::reliable_catch_area_l (default value: 1.2).
+And server::min_catch_probability (default value: 1) also need to be change to [0, 1].
+All these parameters are defined in server.conf file.

+Later, in server version 14.0.0 a heterogeneous goalie has been introduced.
+Beginning with this version online coaches can change the player type of goalie.
+The 'catchable_area_l_stretch' variable was added to each heterogeneous player type through two new parameters: player::catchable_area_l_stretch_min (default value: 1.0) and player::catchable_area_l_stretch_max (default value: 1.3)

+The following pseudo code shows a trade-off rule of the catch model:

+// catchable_area_l_stretch is the heterogeneous parameter, currenlty within [1.0,1.3]

+double this_catchable_are_delta = server::catchable_area_l * (catchable_area_l_stretch - 1.0)

+double this_catchable_area_l_max = server::catchable_area_l + this_catchable_are_delta

+double this_catchable_area_l_min = server::catchable_area_l - this_catchable_are_delta

+	if (ball_pos is inside the MINIMAL catch area)
+	{
+		// the MINIMAL catch area has a length of this_catchable_area_l_min and width server::catchable_area_w goalie catches the ball with probability server::catch_probability (which is 1.0 by default) }
+	else if (ball_pos is beyond the MAXIMAL (stretched) area) {
+		// the MAXIMAL catch area has a length of this_catchable_area_l_max and width server::catchable_area_w goalie definitely misses the ball
+	}
+	else
+	{
+		double ball_relative_x = (ball_pos - goalie_pos).rotate(-(goalie_body + catch_dir)).x

+		double catch_prob = server::catch_probability - server::catch_probability * (ball_relative_x - this_catchable_area_l_min) /
+		(this_catchable_area_l_max - this_catchable_area_l_min)

+		// goalie catches the ball with probability catch_prob it holds: catch_prob is in [0.0,1.0] }

 If a catch command was unsuccessful, it takes **server::catch_ban_cycle** cycles until another catch command can be